Kenneth and Mamie Clark: Response to Doll tests

 In 2005, filmmaker Kiri Davis recreated the doll study and documented it in a film entitled A Girl Like Me.
 Despite the many changes in some parts of society, Davis found the same results as did the Drs.
 Clark in their study of the late 1930s and early 1940s.
 In the original experiments, the majority of the children chose the white dolls.
 When Davis repeated the experiment 15 out of 21 children also chose the white dolls over the black doll.

 CNN recreated the doll study in 2010 with cartoons of five children, each with different shades of skin color.
 The experiment was designed by Margaret Beale Spencer, a child psychologist and University of Chicago professor.
 Children were asked to answer the same doll test questions, such as "who is the nice child" or "who has the skin color most adults like" and choose between the cartoon people arranged in order of lightest to darkest skin.
 The results were interpreted as indicating "white bias," meaning that children (mostly white, but also "black children as a whole have some bias") continue to associate positive attributes with lighter skin tones, and negative attributes with darker skin tones.

 Family

 The Clarks had two children: a son Hilton and daughter Kate.
 During the Columbia University protests of 1968, Hilton was a leader of the Society of Afro-American Students; his father negotiated between them and the university administration.
 The Clarks were happily married for forty-five years, until Mamie's death.
 Kate Clark Harris directed the Northside Center for Child Development for four years after her mother's death.

-A 60 Minutes report in the 1970s noted that Clark, who supported integration and desegregation busing, moved to Westchester County in 1950 because of his concern about failing public schools in the city.
-Clark said: "My children have only one life and I could not risk that."
+A 60 Minutes report in the 1970s noted that the Clarks, who supported integration and desegregation busing, moved to Westchester County in 1950 because of concerns about failing public schools in the city.
+Kenneth Clark said: "My children have only one life and I could not risk that."